 There Are Different Types of Barks: True

-Believe it or not, but there are many different types of barks, and not all dogs bark at the mailman for the same reason.
+Believe it or not, there are many types of barks, and not all dogs bark at the mailman for the same reason.
 Most commonly, dogs use an alert bark whenever intruders approach your home.
 This includes the mailman or anyone else they perceive as a possible threat.

 The great thing about the last two types of barking where the mailman is concerned is that they will typically stop barking as soon as the mailman leaves.
 Plus, they are not barking out of fear or aggression, meaning you don’t have to worry about your dog lashing out.